obrunet/Looker_Data_Analysis/01.LookML_Dev/Basics/Looker_concepts_cheatsheets.md

 ---> live inside of models.

 ### A model =
-- contains explores (views the end-users interact with),
+- contains explores (views the end-users interact with), the place where you'll define your explores.
+In general one model per database.
 - defines multiple views(that can be joined together)
 - lives in files
-- the place where you'll define your explores.
-In general one model per database.
-However, models can be used to control various types of data access, so you might break this rule (see "Access Control & Permission Management" docs).
+- define certain high-level settings such as what database connection should be used However, models can be used to control various types of data access, so you might break this rule (see "Access Control & Permission Management" docs).

 ---> stored in model files.
 By definition, only one model per model file: you create a model by creating its file.
 The model name is the name of the file.